dipankarshaw/streamlit-config-get/README.md

 1. **Imports**:
     - `streamlit` is used to create the web interface.
     - `netmiko` is used to connect to the Cisco XR router and execute commands.
+    - `azure.ai.inference` is used to interact with Azure chatbots.

 2. **Functions**:
     - `connect_router(site_name, username, password, command)`: Connects to the router and executes a command.
 Returns the output or an error message.
     - `configure_router(site_name, username, password, command)`: Connects to the router, enters enable mode, sends configuration commands, commits the changes, and returns the output or an error message.

 3. **Streamlit App**:
-    - The app has two main pages: "Fetch Outputs" and "Configure Router".
+    - The app has four main pages: "Fetch Outputs", "Configure Router", "Talk-to-Deepseek", and "Talk-to-Microsoft-phi4".
     - **Fetch Outputs**:
         - Users can input the site name or IP address, username, password, and select or type a command to execute.
         - The app connects to the router and displays the output of the command.
     - **Configure Router**:
         - Users can input the site name or IP address, username, password, and configuration commands.
         - The app connects to the router, sends the configuration commands, commits the changes, and displays the output.
+    - **Talk-to-Deepseek**:
+        - Users can interact with the Azure Deepseek chatbot by providing an endpoint, key, and their question.
+        - The app sends the question to the chatbot and displays the response.
+    - **Talk-to-Microsoft-phi4**:
+        - Users can interact with the Azure Microsoft phi-4 chatbot by providing an endpoint, key, and their question.
+        - The app sends the question to the chatbot and displays the response.

 ### Default Values